SCIENCE, TECHNOLOGY, ENGINEERING, AND MATH (STEM)

 *BUSINESS TECHNOLOGY APPLICATIONS

 Business Technology Applications is a course designed to assist students in developing technological proficiencies in preparing documents for publication, page layout, data structures, spreadsheets, digital presentations, communications, Internet use and ethics.
 A major emphasis is placed on guiding students through real-world experiences to aid in the understanding of business applications.
 Simulations and projects promoting teamwork and leadership offer students further opportunities for application of knowledge and skills useful in the workplace.
 Upon successful completion of this course, students have the opportunity to earn transferable college credit.

 This one-semester computer science course introduces students to the creation, acquisition, editing, and delivery of computer-generated media.
 Work includes graphics, photography, sound, music, video, and interactive hypermedia.
 Students will use a range of tools to acquire, manipulate, and store their original content.
 The equivalent of CO 110 at St. Joseph’s College, this course carries 4 credit hours for successful completion.

-*INTRODUCTION TO COMPUTER PROGRAMMING
+INTRODUCTION TO ENVIRONMENTAL ISSUES

 INTRODUCTION TO METEOROLOGY

 This is an introductory course that explores the composition, structure and physical properties of the Earth’s atmosphere.
 Weather phenomena will be studied on both the global and local scale.
 Major topics include heat balance, atmospheric stability, precipitation processes, cyclonic activity, weather analysis, and very basic weather forecasting techniques.
 Particular attention will be paid to the causes, structure and impact of tornadoes, hurricanes, thunderstorms and other severe weather systems.